mollywoodnini/ga-z270x-ug/README.md

 I scoured the web to find them all in the latest versions.
 I keep a copy in [this repo](Post_Install) and hosted with [MEGA](https://mega.nz/#F!wXZWRYYS!KpQzrSNbeVWmsxIWMft5ag).

 **Note:** Inject kexts must be set to Detect and not Yes.
 If the kext will work, Clover will inject it.
-If it won't, clover will ignore it.
-This ensure you don't have hangups during boot using a kext that will break things.
+If it won't, Clover will ignore it.
+This ensures you don't have hangups during boot using a kext that will break things.
 Clover is a smart boot loader.

 # Cooling & Temperatures